 What is Alabama Rot?

-Alabama Rot is a potentially fatal disease which damages dogs’ blood vessels.
-This can cause skin sores and sometimes goes on to cause kidney failure (when the kidneys stop working and can’t clean the blood properly).
+Alabama Rot is a potentially deadly disease which damages dogs’ blood vessels.
+This can cause skin sores and sometimes kidney failure (when the kidneys stop working and can’t clean the blood properly).

 The disease only affects dogs.
-It seems to be more common in spring and winter and is often reported in dogs that have been walked in muddy or woodland area.
+Nearly all cases occur during winter and spring (between November and May) and is often reported in dogs that have been walked in muddy or woodland area.

 Signs and symptoms of Alabama Rot

-Alabama Rot causes tiny clots to form in dogs’ blood vessels in their skin and kidneys.
-These clots can cause:
+Alabama Rot causes tiny clots to form in blood vessels that damage the skin and kidneys.
+Symptoms often include:

-- ulcers and sores on the dog’s paws, legs, face or mouth
+- ulcers and sores on paws, legs, face or mouth

 - being sick